 You don’t want to refinish your floors every time you think they could use a facelift.
 Engineered bamboo floors can be refinished up to two times and strand woven solid bamboo floors can be refinished up to four times.

 That means if you refinish your floors before it’s time to really refinish them, you’re draining the life from your flooring.
-It’s best to refinish your floors only when they need it, which with most high quality bamboo flooring brands means every 20-40 years depending on wear.
+It’s best to refinish your floors only when they need it.
+With most high-quality bamboo flooring brands means every 20-40 years depending on wear.

 Avoid wearing high heels on your hardwoods